thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

    - Magic that aligns with a virtue *still corrupts*, it simply does so less severely, more slowly (and thus less likely to happen literally over night), and/or the change is less likely to be inheritable.
-   - Only magic that *requires* emotion tends to have very low, very real thresholds.
+   - Magic that *requires* emotion tends to have very low, very real thresholds.
 Magic that is merely *affected* by the user's emotions tends to allow for greater ranges of use without hitting thresholds.
    - It is theoretically possible, but in practice highly unlikely, that the changes induced by different magics requiring opposing emotional contexts might cancel each other out.
+   - Intent matters, if the threshold was crossed due to malicious intent, the corruption tends to be more crippling, where the threshold was crossed despite benign intent, or out of fear for self or others, the corruption tends to be mitigated in odd unexpected ways.
    - While all emotional magic falls in this category of corrupting the user, there are other classes of magic that do as well.
+   - Magic that *decreases* free will of the *target* has *incredibly* low thresholds.
    - Use of a corrupting magic sufficient to reach a change threshold frequently predisposes the next generation to be susceptible to either that type of magic, the type of emotions that are required for that magic, or both, by 10%